doggybits/AboutMe/aboutMe.md

 To keep learning and stay hands-on, I started homelabbing—setting up services on my own equipment at home to serve real purposes for me and my family.
 I love working in the terminal.
 It’s where I feel focused and in control.
 Lately, I’ve been finding myself at a bit of a crossroads: I’m passionate about System Administration, but I’m also fascinated by how systems break and what happens when they do.

-Either way, I know I’m in the right place—and I’m just getting started.
+Either way, I know I’m in the right place—and hungry for the right opportunity.